sysuhuangwenmin/InterGAN/README.md

 # InterGAN
-Interactive Generative Adversarial Networks with High-Frequency Compensation for Facial Attribute Editing
+This is the project site of Interactive Generative Adversarial Networks with High-Frequency Compensation for Facial Attribute Editing